dtao/dtao.github.io/ideas/abusing-404.md

 Abusing the 404 error page
 ==========================

-So GitHub lets you put up a custom 404 page.
-I'm thinking you could use the 404 page as your main layout and then use the path the browser *tried* to render to control what content gets displayed.
+GitHub lets you put up a custom 404 page for custom domains.
+I had this idea that you could use the 404 page as your main layout and then use the path displayed in the browser's address bar to dynamically fetch content.

 That's what I'm doing here.
 See how the address bar says 'abusing-404'?
-There's JavaScript on this page that takes that (from `window.location.pathname`), fetches `abusing-404.md` with an `XMLHttpRequest`, and then uses [markdown-js](https://github.com/evilstreak/markdown-js) to render the response as HTML.
+There's JavaScript on this page that takes that (from `window.location.pathname`), fetches `abusing-404.md` with an `XMLHttpRequest`, and then uses <strike>[markdown-js](https://github.com/evilstreak/markdown-js)</strike> [marked](https://github.com/chjj/marked) to render the response as HTML.